Contact the MidAmerica Board president.

 David Lauth, Vice President

-(Term 2018-2021) David Lauth has been a member of the MidAmerica Board of Trustees since 2015 and is currently serving as President.
+(Term 2018-2021) David Lauth has been a member of the MidAmerica Board of Trustees since 2015 and served as President in 2018-2020.
+He is currently serving as Vice President.
 He is a member of two very different Unitarian Universalist congregations in Minnesota.
 He is a long-time member of First Universalist Church of Minneapolis, where he has served as President of the Board of Trustees and as a member of the Nominating Committee, Pastoral Care Committee, Personnel Committee, Music Committee, and Committee on Ministry.
 He is also a charter member of the fledgling UU Community of Red Wing, in existence since 2016.